The Access Arrangements process is now closed and no further applications can be considered for the 2017 assessments.

 Once your Access Application has been received, it is considered by the AQE Access Panel.
 The Access Panel is made up of Education Psychologists, and those in the field of Education.

 Once a decision has been made in regards to your Access Application you will be informed of the outcome, in writing, within 5 working days from the meeting.
-Please note, Access Panel meetings are held monthly (once a month) from June – October.
+Please note, Access Panel meetings are held at set intervals from the middle of June until the end of September.

 There are 2 types of Unsuccessful Applications: